vipyrsec/dragonfly-mainframe/CONTRIBUTING.md

 ### Method 2

-Alternatively you can run Postgresql locally or in a container, then run the server using `pdm run python -m uvicorn src.mainframe.server:app`.
+Alternatively you can run PostgreSQL locally or in a container, then run the server using `pdm run python -m uvicorn src.mainframe.server:app`.
 To run the tests, use `pdm run pytest`.
 If you choose to use this method, be sure to set the environment variable `DB_URL` to the appropriate value, so that the tests can connect to the database.
 You can also use manual testing via a browser, or `curl`, for example, but this requires some additional setup, described in the Database Migrations section below.